 A well-maintained, high-quality installation can last up to 25 years (some companies even offer a lifetime warranty).
 But standard warranties are only about seven to 10 years, so you may find that your lawn needs substantial maintenance or replacing around this time.

-The surface of artificial grass can become dangerously hot in direct sunlight, posing a significant burn risk, particularly to young children.
+According to Pfautsch, the surface of artificial grass can become dangerously hot in direct sunlight, posing a significant burn risk, particularly to young children.

 "This can easily cause surface burns, especially for toddlers and young children."